Are you ready to learn how to make your code stand the test of time?

 Code examples and exercises will be shown in Java although previous experience with Java is not mandated as many of the key takeaways will be applicable regardless of your choice of language, framework or platform.

-The workshop will be held in English, however Alberto Brandolini will be there to facilitate discussion whenever needed, to help with translation, and to take visual notes.
+The workshop will be held in English, however Alberto Brandolini will be in the classroom to facilitate discussion whenever needed, to help with translation, and to take visual notes.